From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 Separate AI ethics from computer science

 A recent research paper comparing Big Tech and Big Tobacco suggests that academics consider making ethics research into a separate field, akin to the way bioethics is separated from medicine and biology.
 But Abdurahman expressed skepticism about that approach since industry and academia are already siloed and separated.

 “We need more critical ethical practice, not just this division of those who create and those who say what you created was bad,” she said.

-Ethicists and researchers in some machine learning fields have encouraged the creation of interdisciplinary teams, such as AI and social workers, AI and climate change, AI and oceanography, among other fields.
+Ethicists and researchers in some machine learning fields have encouraged the creation of interdisciplinary teams, such as AI and social workers, AI and climate change, and AI and oceanography, among other fields.
 In fact, Gebru was part of an effort to bring the first sociologists to the Google Research team, introducing frameworks like critical race theory when considering fairness.

 Final thoughts